 This is a type of psychotherapy, backed up by scientific studies, with good results for people who have experienced one trauma or individuals with complex trauma.

-It uses what we know about the brain and how memories are stored to allow the brain to reprocess traumatic memories that keep us stuck and from living our most fulfilling lives.
+It uses what we know about the brain and how trauma memory is stored to allow the brain to reprocess traumatic memories that keep us stuck and from living our most fulfilling lives.

-That sounds really weird, that you go to therapy to move your eyes to help with trauma.
+That sounds really weird, that you go to therapy to move your eyes to help with trauma, but EMDR works.

 How Does EMDR Work?